-Marissa Bailey is the weekend anchor of the CBS 2 Chicago morning newscasts and a general assignment reporter for the station.
+Marissa Bailey is the co-anchor of the CBS 2 Chicago weekday morning and midday newscasts.

 Marissa comes to CBS 2 Chicago from WGRZ-TV in Buffalo, N.Y., where she had been the solo anchor for the 10 p.m. myTV network broadcasts and a general assignment reporter for the 11 p.m. newscasts since 2006.

 Marissa, who was nominated for a New York State Regional Emmy in 2011, is also credited with launching the station’s first Sunday newscast – Daybreak Sunday – in January 2008 where she was the single anchor of a 6:30 a.m.-8 a.m. weekend broadcast which featured hard news, live interviews and extended special coverage of weekend news

 Marissa earned a MS in Broadcast Journalism from Syracuse University in 2006 and a BA in Communications from Niagara University in 2003.
 She earned her first on-air job while in graduate school when she served as the Washington D.C. correspondent for KOLR 10 News based in Springfield, Mo., in 2006.

 Marissa lives in Chicago’s Lincoln Park neighborhood with her husband Michael, son Beau and mini goldendoodle pup named Cubby.
 (Cubby is not named after the Chicago Cubs despite the fact that he was born the year the Cubs won the World Series.
 His name comes from him looking like a little bear cub when he was a puppy.)

 The online tool, Gemiini, teaches speech and reading skills to students with special needs.

 The three were riding in an Uber Sunday in Milwaukee, when someone ran a red light hitting their car and killing all three women.